dragospe/python-flake-template/README.md

      - `flake8`
      - `pylint`
      - `pytest`
-- Use the provided `Makefile` to build, test, or format the project.
-The `make` command will print a usage string; examine the `Makefile` itself to understand how it runs specific commands.
+- Use the provided `Makefile` to build, test, or format the project using some sensible defaults.
+The `make` command will print a usage string.
+If you do not with to use `make` to interact with your file, you may delete this file;

-### Adding a dependency
+  but examining the `Makefile` may help you to understand how to run specific commands.

+### Manipulating dependencies

 This flake handles dependency management via nix, which uses `poetry2nix`, which uses `poetry` underneath.
 To add a dependency, use `poetry add <package name>`.